The laboratory application created by a Sonation co-founder.

 Our company started as a venture-in-residence at Harvard Innovation Lab.
 Like many co-working, tech-oriented spaces, there were many small startups in a large, open space, working hard on code, design, hardware, and business.
 Unfortunately, however, if your startup has to make sound, such an environment quickly becomes a hindrance to progress, and an annoyance to the other teams.

 Fortunately, the president of New England Conservatory invited us to move our startup to office space in their main building, Jordan Hall, in Boston.
 We moved in among 300 music students, most of whom were exactly the target market segment for Cadenza.

-I had to pinch myself every so often because I couldn't believe we could test and learn about almost any issue simply by stepping out into the hallway and asking someone to help us out.
+Now we could test and learn about almost any issue simply by stepping out into the hallway and asking someone to help us out.
 Weekly office hours for students turned out to be a goldmine of information.
-Regular users of the app had no problem coming by, speaking up and sharing their thoughts.
+Regular users of the app regularly approached us, speaking up and sharing their thoughts.
 Faculty and parents played a big role, too.

 For our part, we could observe users in their own setting.
 We saw how people really used the app.
 That knowledge led us to create solutions and make improvements that proved immensely popular among the world’s classical music students.